-Tech T & D Sem 6 This course description is unavailable at this time.
+T&D 50439591 Tech T & D Sem 8 2 Credits/Units This course description is unavailable at this time.
 Please contact the center offering the course for more information.

-TEL&CBL 50451590 Voice Data Video Install Sem 6 2 Credits/Units This course description is unavailable at this time.
+T&D 50439593 Tech T & D Sem 1 2 Credits/Units This course description is unavailable at this time.
 Please contact the center offering the course for more information.

-TEL&CBL 50451591 Voice Data Video Install Sem 1 2 Credits/Units This course description is unavailable at this time.
+T&D 50439594 Tech T & D Sem 2 2 Cre This course description is unavailable at this time.
+P ease contact the center offering the course for more information.

+T&D 50439596 Tech T & D Sem 3

+This course description is unavailable at this time.
 Please contact the center offering the course for more information.

-TEL&CBL 50451592 Voice Data Video Install Sem 2 This course description is unavailable at this time.
+T&D 50439597 2 Credits/Units Tech T & D Sem 4 This course description is unavailable at this time.
 Please contact the center offering the course for more information.

-TEL&CBL 50451593 Voice Data Video Install Sem 3 2 Credits/Units This course description is unavailable at this time.
+T&D 50439598 Tech T & D Sem 5 This course description is unavailable at this time.
 Please contact the center offering the course for more information.

-TEL&CBL 50451594 Voice Data Video Install Sem 4 2 Credits/Units This course description is unavailable at this time.
+T&D 50439599 Tech T & D Sem 6 This course description is unavailable at this time.
 Please contact the center offering the course for more information.

+T&D 50801500 Applied Communications for Apprentices Introduces the apprentice to basic communication concepts relating to the workplace.
+It is designed specifically for the apprentice to acquire the necessary skills of giving instructions, writing a technical memo, and explaining a technical process.
+Throughout the course the apprentice will brainstorm, write, edit, revise, and use one-on-one communication delivery in a small group.
+The course combines lecture and hands-on activities utilizing information which the apprentice brings from the workplace.

-TEL&CBL 50451595 Voice Data Video Install Sem 5 2 Credits/Units This course description is unavailable at this time.
+TEL&CBL 50451590 Voice Data Video Install Sem 6 2 Credits/Units This course description is unavailable at this time.
 Please contact the center offering the course for more information.

+- TEL&CBL 50451591 Voice Data Video Install Sem 1 This course description is unavailable at this time

+- TEL&CBL 5045 This course desc

+- TEL&CBL 5045 This course desc

+TEL&CBL 5045 This course desc

+TEL&CBL 5045 This course desc

+REA

+dits/Units 2 Credits/Units

+5 of 350

-THERMASS 10537136 Musculoskeletal Anatomy for the Massage Therapist 4 Credits/Units This course introduces students to the anatomy and function of the skeletal and muscular systems of the body.
+Musculoskeletal Anatomy for the Massage Therapist

+This course introduces students to the anatomy and function of the skeletal and muscular systems of the body.
 Students learn the names, locations, insertion points, and actions of many of the muscles of the human anatomy.
 Furthermore, students apply what they learn and develop the essential palpation skills to identify the bones and muscles that comprise the musculoskeletal system.
 Students also acquire necessary skills for practical range of motion movements.

-THERMASS 10537138 Kinesiology for the Massage Therapist Building upon foundational knowledge from musculoskeletal anatomy, students deepen their understanding with an emphasis on muscle groups used to perform specific actions.
+Kinesiology for the Massage Therapist

+Building upon foundational knowledge from musculoskeletal anatomy, students deepen their understanding with an emphasis on muscle groups used to perform specific actions.
 Furthermore, students directly apply this knowledge through the practice of ROM, postural and gait assessments to identify muscles involved in specific injuries.
 Finally, students learn how to integrate assessment techniques into a treatment plan for a more comprehensive approach to patient care.

-THERMASS 10537139 Pathology and Medical Terminology for the Massage Therapist 3 Credits/Units In this course, students learn the types of diseases that affect each of the major body systems and more specifically the signs and symptoms of selected pathologies and disorders that could prove to be a contraindication to massage therapy.
+Pathology and Medical Terminology for the Massage Therapist 3 Credits/Units In this course, students learn the types of diseases that affect each of the major body systems and more specifically the signs and symptoms of selected pathologies and disorders that could prove to be a contraindication to massage therapy.
 Students will also learn the benefits of an integrative and palliative approach to manage chronic conditions and how to approach treatment planning with this in mind.
 Students will also gain a foundational understanding of medical terminology, a basic understanding of pharmacology and the possible interactions between medications and massage.